-2) for solar generating customers taking VERBS under rate schedule section 3.a., the applicable schedule value provided by BPA.
+2) for solar generating customers taking VERBS under rate schedule section 2.b., the applicable schedule value provided by BPA.

-Resource Schedule = for each wind or solar resource, the amount in megawatts of generation that is scheduled by the customer for the scheduling period.
+Resource Schedule = for each wind or solar resource, the amount in megawatts of generation that is scheduled by the customer integrated over the hour.

-Minutes of schedule = 15 if a 15-minute schedule, 30 if a 30-minute schedule, or 60 if a 60-minute schedule.

 4. OTHER PROVISIONS